Vagente/Django-Web-Admin/README.md

 - HTTPS (Optional)
   - Install and setup caddy with Caddyfile in the project root for https and other functionalities.
 (Or use your own reverse proxy)
   - Uncomment last 5 lines of settings.py
-  - Note that enabling HTTPS doesn't make your site secure, there is also disabling https, change secret key, etc. (Not to mention my code might have exploit).
+  - Note that enabling HTTPS doesn't make your site secure, there is also disabling DEBUG mode, change secret key, etc. (Not to mention my code might have exploit).
 See https://docs.djangoproject.com/en/6.0/howto/deployment/checklist/

 ## Coding details
 Web terminal is implemented with websocket, frontend is xterm.js.
-Backend is implemented with pty.fork() pseudo terminal.
-User login with "su --loign"
+Backend is implemented with pty.fork() and os.execv().
+User login with "su --loign".
+Local user info is obtained via pwd.getpwall()

 File manager operations are done with websocket.
 File upload using ajax and http.
 File download with http.